-Sometimes you hear people say "you should do less, you should relax, you should take time for yourself", and these suggestions may sound anywhere from unreal to ridiculous from your perspective, since you are the one living with the challenges.
-Of course you know what you 'should' do, but you are doing your best all the time.
+Sometimes we hear people say "you should do less, you should relax, you should take time for yourself, etc., and from your perspective, their suggestions may sound somewhere between unreal and ridiculous, since you are the one living with the challenges.
+They don't always realize that we are all doing our best all of the time.